hidessh99/scAUTOku/README.md

 - If during the installation process in [Step 1](#-installation), a disconnection occurs in the terminal, do not re-enter the installation command.
 Please use the command `screen -r setup` to view the ongoing process.
 - To view the installation log, check `/root/syslog.log`.
+- If the installation process is interrupted, you can resume it using `screen -r setup`.
 - Report bugs to the [hidessh Telegram account](https://t.me/hidessh).

 ## ✨ Features